annicetan/eCommerce/README.md

   - This page is for users to buy and check out the merchandise by Haidilao

 - Feature 4: Haidilao Membership Page
-  - Users are able to sign up for membership to win rewards
+  - Users are able to sign up for membership
-  - This page will also mention about the rewards and points awarded for members to attract customers to sign up for membership